Rudra-23/BatchDB/README.md

   * `groupby col`: Groups rows by the specified column.
   * `having [q3]`: Filters grouped rows based on the provided condition (not allowed without groupby).
   * `sortby [q4]`: Sorts the result by specified columns and order (`asc` or `desc`).

+Some sample tables are already added for student and athlete to test example queries.
+You can also try similar queries with real world datasets: movies and credits.

 **Examples:**